Vatsal32/User-Details/README.md

     npm start
     ```

-Alternatively, you can also visit the hosted web site at https://userdetails12.herokuapp.com/.
+Alternatively, you can also visit the hosted website at https://userdetails12.herokuapp.com/.
 But this site uses JSON place holder hence editing the records won't be possible.